 Bob joined in on the conversation,

 “It is profoundly heartbreaking.
-Fellow ocean sailors and friends of mine from all over the world have told me about the plastic bags and bottles, containers, plastic drums, polystyrene packing, polyurethane foam pieces, pieces of polypropylene fishing net, discarded lengths of rope, disposable lighters, tires and even toothbrushes they’ve seen washed up on beaches.
-They claim it is plastic trash that has been casually thrown away on land or at sea and has found its way ashore by wind, waves and ocean currents.
-The world’s beaches and oceans have been turned into open landfills.
-I have read that in a ‘business-as-usual’ scenario, if we don’t radically change our ways soon, there will be more plastics in the ocean, by weight, than fish by the year 2050!”
+Fellow ocean sailors and friends of mine from all over the world have told me about the plastic bags and bottles, containers, plastic drums, polystyrene packing, polyurethane foam pieces, pieces of polypropylene fishing net, discarded lengths of rope, disposable lighters, tires and toothbrushes they’ve seen washed up on beaches.
+They claim it is plastic trash that has been carelessly discarded on land or at sea and has found its way ashore by wind, waves, and ocean currents.
+Many of the world’s pristine beaches have been turned into disgusting open landfills.
+In a ‘business-as-usual’ scenario, if we don’t radically change our ways soon, there will be more plastics in the ocean, by weight, than fish by the year 2050!”

 “I suppose we should not be surprised at how this has turned out.
 After all, we live in a deliberately wasteful, throwaway society that produces mind-boggling amounts of plastic waste every year, along with other garbage.
 The majority of plastic produced each year is consumed as disposable packaging.
 And almost 10 percent of that seems to find its way to the sea.
-Plastic is, after all, the ubiquitous workhorse material of the modern throwaway economy — a global Convenience Industrial Complex.
+Plastic is, no doubt, the ubiquitous workhorse material of the modern throwaway economy — a key component of a larger global Convenience Industrial Complex.
 Probably 95 percent of plastic packaging material is lost to the economy after a short first-use cycle.
 That’s insanely wasteful and stupid.
-But, as any business person will tell you, nobody ever lost money making things easier or more convenient for consumers!”
+But it's a very bad habit that will be very hard to change, because as any business person will tell you, nobody ever lost money making things easier or more convenient for consumers!”

-Not surprisingly, Tucker viewed the situation differently through his own dark, nihilistic lens,
+Not surprisingly, Tucker viewed the situation rather differently,

 “I think that comedian George Carlin got it right.
-Haven’t you heard his great monolog about plastic being just another one of Earth’s children?
-He says maybe we were put on this rock to manufacture a shitload of plastic and release it to the environment in every possible size, shape, and color.
-It may be why Earth spawned us in the first place!
+Haven’t you heard his great comedy monolog about plastic being just another one of Earth’s children?
+It may be why Earth spawned us in the first place.
+To make plastic!
 And when the accumulation of toxins kills us off in a few generations, ‘Mother Earth’ will be happy.
-So chill out, people: All going according to plan!”
+So chill out, people; all going according to plan!”

 Upon hearing Tucker’s callous and cynical commentary, Lua grabbed his hand and said to him,

-“I think it is very sad that so many, like you Mister Tucker, have so obviously lost touch with the wonder and profound beauty of the natural world.
-Perhaps you are just too far removed now, insulated and isolated in your noisy, bustling, well-stocked cities — endlessly distracted by trivial matters and in pursuit of a fictional advertised world promising you ever greater comforts, pleasures, and fulfillment.
-You say you are a ‘rich’ man, but you are truly impoverished when you cannot see the real treasure before you and are not deeply saddened as it is being befouled and forsaken.
-Your manic drive for excessive wealth, status, and material comfort has made you a dark and cynical man.
-I am very sad for you, Mister Tucker.”
+“I think it is very sad that so many like you, Mister Tucker, have lost their sensitivity to the mystery, sacredness, and profound beauty of the natural world.
+Perhaps you are just too far removed now, insulated and isolated away from it in your noisy, filthy, chaotic cities — endlessly distracted by trivial matters and in pursuit of a fictional advertised world promising you ever greater comforts, pleasures, and fulfillment.
+You say you are a ‘rich’ man, but you are truly impoverished when you cannot see the real treasure before you and are not deeply concerned that it is being befouled and forsaken.
+Your manic drive for excessive wealth, status, and novel pleasures has made you a dark and cynical man.
+I feel sorry for you, Mister Tucker.”